mapmanager/mapmanager.github.io/_posts/2015-04-20-making-a-map.md

 In the time-series window 'Map Making' tab

  1. Enter a new map name.
- 2. Set the number of channels for each stack in your map
+ 2. Set the number of channels for each stack in your map.
  2. Create a new map with '<span style="color:green">New Map</span>'.

 #### 2.1 Appending stacks to your map